 Listing files

-To list all files in your Space (bucket):
+List all files in a specific Space (bucket):

 rclone ls do-spaces:your-bucket-name